Three Key Steps to Improving the Quality of Information in Your Business

 Good quality information is essential for running your business.
 You need it to understand what has happened, determine what is happening and, hopefully, make more than a wild guess about what might happen in the future.

 Information costs money: the underlying data has a cost in relation to capturing, storing, analysing and reporting it.
-Information also has an associated cost in terms of time required to read and digest it.
+Information has an associated cost in terms of the time required to read and digest it.
+It also has an ‘Opportunity’ cost that can’t immediately be seen in terms of lost sales, lost talent, missed revenues, margin eroded and ultimately, reduced enterprise value.

 So, in order for information to be of good enough quality to provide you with a Return on Investment (ROI), it needs to fulfil certain criteria: